stefanbaumeler/bem-plus/methodology/guide/part-3.md

 ### Collaboration

-With BEM and now BEMPlus we have introduced a standardized way of doing things.
-While with BEM there is still a lot of freedom on how to structure your code, with BEMPlus there is usually only one correct way to do things.
+With BEM and now bem-plus we have introduced a standardized way of doing things.
+While with BEM there is still a lot of freedom on how to structure your code, with bem-plus there is usually only one correct way to do things.

-BEMPlus is also very visible.
+bem-plus is also very visible.
 It is clearly very different from standard CSS code.
-If you open a BEMPlus file, you can see at first glance that there’s a system here.
+If you open a bem-plus file, you can see at first glance that there’s a system here.
 If someone disregards this system and writes regular CSS code somewhere, this sticks out and is thus easy to detect.

-There is no way yet to programmatically enforce the BEMPlus syntax, so this is not perfect yet.
+There is no way yet to programmatically enforce the bem-plus syntax, so this is not perfect yet.

-I think BEM has improved the situation for the most part, but I also think it got improved again by BEMPlus, so I’d give BEMPlus as it is today an 8/10.
+I think BEM has improved the situation for the most part, but I also think it got improved again by bem-plus, so I’d give bem-plus as it is today an 8/10.

 ### Missing Standardization

-Unlike BEM, with BEMPlus we now have a highly standardized structure.
+Unlike BEM, with bem-plus we now have a highly standardized structure.
 It is so standardized in fact, that we can now use those scss files to derive useful information: What blocks exist in this application?
 What elements do belong to this block?

 This information is super easy to obtain: Just have a look at the index!
 That information is not only useful for us as developers, it is also useful to generate stuff.
 And that’s exactly what the final part of our long journy will be about.

 The fact that we can now even consider such a thing means that our code is now highly standardized.
-As such, BEMPlus gets a score of 10/10 from me for standardization.
+As such, bem-plus gets a score of 10/10 from me for standardization.

 This leads to a final score of 48/50.
 I might be biased.

 I’m still thinking about those final two points, though.
 I think there’s a way, but I have not fleshed it out yet.
-For now, let’s have a look at how we can profit from BEMPlus beyond CSS.
+For now, let’s have a look at how we can profit from bem-plus beyond CSS.